Last season, I decided to plant potatoes in my backyard, and everything went nice till it came time to harvest potatoes.

 The early season and mid-season potatoes are also referred to as New potatoes.
 This is due to lower growth time.
-These are dug before the potato plants reaches maturity.
+These are dug before the potato plants reach maturity.
 But it means the tubers are still small.

 Do you know that potatoes are perennial which are grown as an annual?
 Depending on the variety of potatoes, it comes in various colors such as brown, yellow, tan, red, and purple.
-Potatoes yield are quite high as each plant grows about 5 to 10 potatoes.
+Potatoes yield is quite high as each plant grows about 5 to 10 potatoes.

-The late season potatoes are referred to as storage potatoes.
+The late-season potatoes are referred to as storage potatoes.
 The plant is harvested when the potato reaches its full maturity at the end of the growing season.
 The mature potatoes are quite big in size and are ready to be stored to be used later.

 Early and Mid Season Potatoes (New Potatoes)